All about birds

 Color illustration of the inside of a chicken egg with lbels showing the different parts.

-Chicken egg.
-(KDS4444 / Wiki; cc by-sa 4.0)
+Chicken egg (KDS4444 / Wiki; CC BY-SA 4.0)

-They’re now in a race to survive–they have to break their way out of the shell before they run out of such a tiny bit of air.
+They’re now in a race to survive—they have to break their way out of the shell before they run out of such a tiny bubble of air.
 With the aid of a specialized, strong muscle on the back of their neck and a sharp, bony bump on the tip of their upper bill, called the “egg tooth,” they make a difficult, time-consuming escape.
 The tooth later drops off, and the muscle shrinks.
 If a baby can’t make it out, it’ll suffocate.
 The parents seldom help.

 Four tiny hatchling birds, Eastern Bluebirds, huddled together in their small brown nest with eyes still closed.

-Eastern Bluebird hatchlings (© Carolyn Russell)
+Eastern Bluebird, Sialia sialis, hatchlings (© Carolyn Russell)

 Altricial parents carry high-protein foods, nuts, and insects, to their young, both while they’re still in the nest and for several days after they leave it.
 It’s a busy time for the parents (or parent, as the females of some species raise their young alone).
-They must feed themselves and two or more offspring several times a day.
-Most babies fledge two or three weeks later, when their feathers and wing bones have grown a sufficient length for flight.
+They must feed themselves along with two or more offspring several times a day.
+Most babies fledge two or three weeks later when their feathers and wing bones have grown a sufficient length for flight.
 Often, though, they hop out of the nest before they’re quite ready.

 Fledglings

 You might see fledglings hopping around on the ground in a coat of camouflage-colored feathers.
-Their anxious parents are nearby–even if you don’t see them, they see you.
-Some parents issue a stern warning to leave their fledglings alone by scolding, dive-bombing or pecking at intruders.
+Their anxious parents are nearby—even if you don’t see them, they see you.
+Some parents issue a stern warning to leave their fledglings alone by scolding, dive-bombing, or pecking at intruders.
 (By the way, unless you’re sure a fledgling has been abandoned, it’s best to leave it alone.
 An exception would be to gently and quickly move it under the nearest shrub for protection from predators if you’ve found one fully exposed in the yard.)
 Proper rescue, care for injured, orphaned wildlife

 The fledglings will follow their parents around, mouths wide open, wings fluttering madly, in a pitiful, begging pose.
 “Feed me, feed me, like you’ve always done before.”
-The parents do just that for several days while their offspring learn the ropes–how to find food, what to eat, what a predator looks like and techniques for survival.
+The parents do just that for several days while their offspring learn the ropes: how to find food, what to eat, what a predator looks like, and techniques for survival.
 Eventually, in a few cases quite a long time, the parents begin to ignore them or even chase them away when they beg.

 Life span